Diminished Value Claims: How to Get Compensated After Your Car Loses Value

 Repair-related diminished value stems from substandard repairs that fail to fully restore the car.
 This includes issues like mismatched paint, aftermarket (non-OEM) parts, or visible imperfections that leave the vehicle noticeably inferior to its pre-accident state.
 This type applies when repairs create additional value loss beyond inherent diminished value.

 Common examples include paint that doesn't perfectly match the original color, body panels with slight misalignment, or gaps between components that weren't present before.
-These quality issues compound the loss from the accident history alone, potentially creating significant additional depreciation.
 Learn how insurance companies assess car damage to better understand how repair quality is evaluated.

 Immediate Diminished Value